• About

 How To Get Your Own Cricut Joy

-Cricut Joy is officially available!
+Want to get your own Cricut Joy to make labels on labels on labels?
 You can shop on cricut.com here, or you can buy it in store where other Cricut products are sold, like Michaels, JoAnn, Hobby Lobby, Walmart, and more.
 And of course, you can also use your Amazon Prime membership to order it there and get it shipped super fast and free.

 What kind of command hook do you use?
 Is it strong enough to hold up the mats?
 I have the sand cart